-A person with a disability may request an extension of time as an accommodation, provided that the extension does not go beyond the HUD-allowed 180 consecutive calendar days' limit.
+A person with a disability may request an extension of time as an accommodation...

 A family displaced by unsafe conditions in the unit may be absent longer than 60 days, but not longer than the HUD-allowed 180 consecutive calendar days, with prior notice to and approval by SHA.